Ccamm/ccamm.github.io/markdown_entries/blog/creating_site/content.md

 # How Did I Trick Myself in the first place?

+Testing to see if this auto build works

 All I wanted to do was make a cool looking personal website that I can post my rants and ramblings up to.

 It started off with a static website, then I wanted password locking on my HackTheBox articles, which eventuated to developing a Content Management System (CMS) that self organises these articles, renders markdown to a sexy template for Flask that has a fancy network animation in the background.
 All hosted by Azure.
 Yeah I went down a bit of a slippery slope when adding features for this project.